Before combat is started a few things need to be determined:

 - 320+ no attack is possible

 Each weapon has a damage listed.
 Roll the dice listed, and if you have any bonuses to damage, like Strength or a Magical Sword, etc. then add that to the total number.
 If you roll a Natural 20, roll for damage once, add all bonuses, then double the final result.
+Note: Ranged weapons do no benefit from strength or dexterity bonuses.

 Check Morale (DC 20 vs Wisdom / Morale)